Jaretbinford/Jaretbinford.github.io/_posts/2017-4-11-getting-started.md

 ![_config.yml]({{ site.baseurl }}/images/getting-started.png)

+Test.
 In this section I am going to look at the following tutorials and cover a basic introduction of the topic.